elastio/bon/website/src/guide/basics/into-conversions.md

     .build();
 ```

 `Into` conversions don't always make sense, and you should be aware of their downsides as well.
-The article ["Into Conversions In-Depth"](./into-conversions-in-depth) provides recommendations on when it makes sense to use and to avoid `Into` conversions.
+The article [Into Conversions In-Depth](../patterns/into-conversions-in-depth) provides recommendations on when it makes sense to use and to avoid `Into` conversions.